msamods/hishana/README.md

-# Hishana - WhatsApp Bot
+# PrimonProto - WhatsApp Bot

-Hishana is a versatile WhatsApp bot built with Node.js and the Baileys library.
+PrimonProto is a versatile WhatsApp bot built with Node.js and the Baileys library.
 It offers a range of features for automation and enhanced group management, making your WhatsApp experience more efficient and enjoyable.

 ## Features